 Circus performances in the UK

-This comprehensive list details circus performances currently booking throughout the UK.
+This list includes details of circus performances taking place in the UK.
 All details are correct at the time of publication but please do check with individual venues to confirm.
+Show blurbs are taken directly from publicity material and are not written by the National Centre.

 If you have a circus-based show you would like listed here, please email email@example.com with full details, a link and an image.